kerokenn/SOC-LEVEL-1-Pathway/README.md

 ### 🔍 Key Concepts to Learn

 * Learned more about SOC alerts and build a systematic approach to efficiently triaging them.
 From investigating the ticket, to assigning its severity then closing the ticket after giving a verdict based on research on the details presented in the scenario.
+* Objectively made my alert reporting better with the use of 5WS(When, Who, What, When, Why).
+Had a good practical SOC Simulator Lab wherein I did the escalation process thoroughly from closing tickets to escalating some of them to tier 2 SOC.
+With this I learned Alert reporting, Escalation, and Communication.
 * SOC structure (Tier 1, Tier 2, Tier 3)
 * Daily duties of SOC analysts
 * Alert triage workflow